JackEAllen/Travelling_Salesman_Problem/README.md

 # Travelling Salesman Problem
 Repository containing work completed as part of final year module; Theoretical Aspects of Computer Science

-PLEASE SEE ASSIGNMENT BRIEF TO UNDERSTAND CONTEXT OF REPOSITORY

 ### Members
 | Name          								|